Harvard University Department of History: Harvard and Slavery

 The Harvard and Slavery initiative was established in 2006 in order to recognize and "research the historical connections between Harvard University and slavery".
 The program began as Harvard and Slavery: Seeking a Forgotten History, which summarized undergraduate research linking the history of slavery to local history.
 According to professor of history Sven Beckert, "We want to inspire others to dig deeper into this history, but even more so we want to encourage a broader debate on what this history means for us today."
 A report on the findings of this research (Full Report of the Findings of History 84G) was subsequently published in 2011.
 They found that Harvard was supported by donations from a slave-based economy, affiliated with scholars who promoted ideas of scientific racism, and hired professors and students who owned slaves.

 In 2016, then Harvard University President Drew Gilpin Faust and Congressman John Lewis unveiled a plaque dedicated to the memory of four enslaved people, Titus, Venus, Bilhah, and Juba, who worked at the university.
 Scholars described this ceremony as an important step in recognizing the historic legacy of slavery.
-In 2017, a memorial was built at Harvard Law School to honor “the enslaved whose labor created wealth that made possible the founding of the Harvard Law School."
+In 2017, a memorial was built at Harvard Law School to honor "the enslaved whose labor created wealth that made possible the founding of the Harvard Law School."
 The next University President, Lawrence S. Bacow, announced another $5 million would be invested to continue investigating Harvard's ties to slavery, led by Radcliffe Institute for Advanced Study Dean Tomiko Brown-Nagin.

+In January 2025, Harvard University laid off the staff of the Harvard Slavery Remembrance Program, a team responsible for identifying the direct descendants of those enslaved by Harvard-affiliated administrators, faculty, and staff.
+In response, Harvard history professor Vincent Brown resigned from the initiative.
+In his resignation letter, he wrote that he "learned that the entire [HSRP] team had been laid off in sudden telephone calls with an office in Harvard's human resources department."
+According to the fired founding director of the remembrance program, Richard Cellini, the vice provost Sara Bleich had instructed him "not to find too many descendants."
+University officials announced that the efforts to connect with descendants will continue through a third party.

 Rankings

 The Department of History is frequently cited as one of the premier institutions for the study of history.
 U.S. News & World Report ranks the department at #4.
+According to the QS World University rankings in history, Harvard has consistently ranked first among history faculties worldwide from 2020 to 2023.